waqarsaleem/waqarsaleem.github.io/recommendation.md

 ## Requirements

 Now that eligibility is out of the way, _see me in person_ and _seek my consent_.
+I may still not be able to write you a recommendation.
+Some reasons are:

-If I already have too many requests and will not be able to meet your deadlines, I will tell you so.
+- I have too many requests and will not be able to meet your deadlines.
+- I have already recommended or have committed to recommend someone else to the target admission cycle of your program.
+- In my opinion, you are not a good fit for your target program, e.g. your demonstrated interest lies in applications but you are applying to a theory-heavy group.

+In such cases, I will let you know.
 If we decide to proceed, I will ask you to share the following items with me.

 My list of requirements below is long but necessary.
 The items serve to jog my memory, provide me an overview of your achievements and ambitions, and inform about typical items asked in recommendation forms.
 Please share the following with me: